tymyrddin/blue/source/docs/current/virtual/index.rst

 Virtual terrain
 =========================================================

-From dashboards to protocol captures, the virtual landscape of CNA work is where most analysis happens.
-Here I explore how to navigate logs, telemetry and tracking tools without tripping over the data.
+From dashboards to protocol captures, the virtual landscape of CNA work is where most analysis happens, without tripping over the data.

 .. toctree::
    :maxdepth: 1